 Arkansas State Board of Pharmacy Rural Loan Program.
 This program was established by the Arkansas State Board of Pharmacy to provide tuition loans to a select number of pharmacy students who intend to work in rural Arkansas communities of less than 15,000 people and which are at least 15 miles from the nearest incorporated municipality/city with 50,000 or more inhabitants.
-The tuition loan does not require repayment if the graduate works full time as a pharmacist for 36 consecutive months in an eligible community.
+The tuition loan does not require repayment if the graduate works full time as a pharmacist for 36 consecutive months immediately following graduation and/or residency in an eligible community.